olafk/healthcheck/README.md

 ## Limitations

-* No permission checking (Commerce Health Checks implement this, for example in CommerceHealthStatusDisplayContext)
+* Very basic permission checking (Commerce Health Checks implement this in a better way, for example in CommerceHealthStatusDisplayContext).
+Health Check UI is only available for Company Administrators.
 * UI is veeeeery barebones right now
+* Only few native health checks implemented: Contribute more, in code or just ideas